shi88ihs/Termux-ADB-SSH-StartUp_Connection-Info-Widget/README.md

 Finally, a quick and easy way to interact with your Android device using both **ADB** and **SSH** shells—while always staying up to date on your current IP and the ports needed to connect!
 No more digging through **Developer Options**, typing in complex port numbers, constantly running **ip r** in Termux, or searching Wi-Fi settings for your current IP address.
 All connection info is displayed in the Termux Widget.
-The start and stop scripts are run separately from termux tasker.
+The **Start and Stop Scripts are run separately** in the Termux Tasker Widget as shown in the ScreenShots and the $IP:$PORT Services info is displayed in the Termux Display Output of CMD Widget, which refreshes when you tap it.

-This script is for Termux Widget and displays your device’s **ADB** & **SSH** connection info, enables or disables **ADB** over Wi-Fi and SSH at the same time(root required for scripts), and shows the local IP and ports in a centerized widget on your home screen.
-Perfect for quick wireless access to your Android device and your power use developer flow.
+This script is for **"Termux Display Output of CMD Widget"**(See Dependencies for APK Link) and displays your device’s **ADB** & **SSH** $IP $PORT Connection info, enables or disables **ADB over Wi-Fi Server** and **SSH Termux Server** at the same time(root required for scripts), and shows the Local IP and Ports in a Centerized Widget on your android home screen.
+Perfect for quick wireless shell access to your Android device and your Power User Developer Flow!

 ---